cfpb/clouseau/README.md

 Clouseau: A silly git inspector

  optional arguments:
    -h, --help               show this help message and exit -v, --version            show program's version number and exit --url URL, -u URL        Fully qualified git URL (http://www.kernel.org/pub//software/scm/git/docs/git-clone.html) --term TERM, -t TERM     Search for a single regular expression instead of every term in patterns.txt --patterns PATTERNS, -p PATTERNS
                             Path to list of regular expressions to use.
    --clean, -c              Delete the existing git repo and re-clone --output OUTPUT_FORMAT, -o OUTPUT_FORMAT
                             Output formats: console, markdown, raw, html, json --output-destination OUTPUT_DESTINATION, -od OUTPUT_DESTINATION
                             Location where the output is to be stored.
 Default ./temp.
    --dest DEST, -d DEST  The directory where the git repo is stored.
 Default: ./temp --pathspec PATHSPEC, -ps PATHSPEC
                             The pattern of files or commits to search.
 Default: HEAD.
                             Specify 'all' to search the entire histtory.
+   --before BEFORE, -b BEFORE
+                            Search commits that occur prior to this date; e.g., Mar-08-2013 --after AFTER, -a AFTER
+                            Search commits that occur after this date; e.g., Mar-10-2013 --author AUTHOR         Perform searched for commits made by AUTHOR; e.g., an email address or name.